lsblakk/pystar/docs/webapp.rst

     git commit -m "My voting app works" git push origin master

-Part 6: Editing your polls in the Django admin interface
+Part XX Editing your polls in the Django admin interface
 =============================================================

 So far, you've been adding data to your database using the ``manage.py shell``.